-The SDRplay does not use your computers soundcard and unlike all of the other SDR Receivers is not limited by the bandwidth of the soundcard.
+The SDRplay does not use your computers soundcard for input and unlike all of the other SDR Receivers is not limited by the bandwidth of the soundcard.
 Bandwidth can be as much as 8 MHz (Though that is very “busy”)

 I am offering a full set of cables, and instructions for a Panadapter/Bandscope based on the SDRplay for $70.

 A 48 inch RG-316 cable with a Male SMA connector on one end and a male RCA Connector on the other end to connect the rig to the SDRplay.

 A three foot USB A to USB B cable to connect the SDRplay to your computer.

 Complete written instructions in .PDF Format.